The Ultimate Guide to Business Marketing: From Basics to Advanced Techniques

 What is the meaning of business marketing?

 Business-to-business (B2B) marketing involves one company selling its products or services to another.
 Unlike B2C (business-to-consumer) marketing, where companies target consumers, B2B marketing targets other businesses as potential customers.
-This distinction is crucial, as the buying process, decision-making, and factors influencing purchases differ significantly between companies and consumers.

 The Foundations of Business Marketing